ProjectOpenSea/SIPs/SIPS/sip-14.md

     },
     "uuid": {
       "type": "string",
-      "description": "A unique identifier for the campaign, for backends to identify when draft campaigns are published onchain."
+      "description": "An optional unique identifier for the campaign, for backends to identify when draft campaigns are published onchain."
     },
     "productLimitForRedemption": {
       "type": "number",